vojtechruz/vojtechruzicka-blog/drafts/spring-boot-admin/index.md

 ![Missing Actuator](spring-boot-admin-without-actuator.png)

 If you see a screen like above with just a minimum of information, it means that you don't have Actuator as a part of your project.
 Remember, Spring Boot Admin uses Actuator endpoints under the hood.
-Fortunately, you need just to add aa simple dependency and auto-configuration will take care of the rest.
+Fortunately, you need just to add a simple dependency and auto-configuration will take care of the rest.

 ```xml
 <dependency>